sbabcoc/Selenium-Foundation/README.md

 ### * BREAKING NEWS *

+* With the release of **Selenium Foundation** version _28.0.0_, we now provide support for the **Selenium 4 API**.
+There are still a few rough edges, and **HtmlUnitDriver** sessions are not yet available from Selenium 4 Grid, but all major functionality is working as expected.
+The Selenium 4 artifacts are designated with the _s4_ suffix.
-With the release of **Selenium Foundation** version _26.3.4_, automation of Macintosh native applications via the Mac2 engine of Appium is complete.
+* With the release of **Selenium Foundation** version _26.3.4_, automation of Macintosh native applications via the Mac2 engine of Appium is complete.
 The latest release of the [local-grid-parent](https://github.com/sbabcoc/local-grid-parent) project (_1.5.0_) builds on the [local grid](docs/LocalGridConfiguration.md#introduction) feature of **Selenium Foundation** to launch grid collections that include Mac2 nodes.

 #### Table of Contents